 As a manager, it’s incumbent upon you to understand the value to be gained from particular events so that you can engage in meaningful goal setting and create a plan for success.
 Outlining clear objectives gives you a springboard from which to plan for positive and desirable outcomes.

 You probably understand the importance of incorporating technology into your event, but a convention planner that doesn’t first consider the utility of technological additions is likely to waste a lot of time and money.
-Why are you adding technology and what benefit will it provide?

 Even if you host the same event at the same place annually, it’s wise to go over your security plan each time in order to make sure you’re not overlooking new or different threats and security solutions.
 If we’ve learned nothing else from recent security failures at large-scale events, we’ve learned that it’s essential to have a comprehensive security plan in place that accounts for potential risk scenarios.